2014 United States House of Representatives elections in New York: District 7

 The 7th district is located entirely in New York City and includes parts of Brooklyn, Queens, and Manhattan.
-The incumbent is Democrat Nydia Velázquez, who has represented the district since 2013, and previously represented the 12th district from 1993 to 2013.
-She was re-elected in 2012 with 95% of the vote and the district has a PVI of D+34.
+Incumbent Democrat Nydia Velázquez, who had represented the district since 2013, and previously represented the 12th district from 1993 to 2013, ran for re-election.
+She was re-elected in 2012 with 95% of the vote, and the district had a PVI of D+34.

-Velázquez has received the nomination of the Working Families Party and Attorney Jeff Kurzon is challenging her in the Democratic primary.
-John Liu, the former New York City Comptroller and a candidate for Mayor of New York City in 2013, also considered challenging Velázquez in the primary; but he decided not to run.
-Allan E. Romaguera has received the Conservative nomination and Jose Luis Fernandez has received the Republican nomination.